Search by Keyword

-George is very to the fore on this song, channeling Carl Perkins for his flavored runs that ooze throughout the arrangement.
-His ‘high in the mix’ guitar work, while not always confidently played, show him being able to ad-lib a little more closely to what he was used to in the Cavern/Hamburg days which were seemingly a million years before.
+George is very much to the fore on this song, channeling Carl Perkins for his flavored runs that ooze throughout the arrangement.
+His "high in the mix" guitar work, while not always confidently played, shows him getting a chance to ad-lib a little more like he used to in the Cavern/Hamburg days which were seemingly a million years before.
 Guitar solos were much more structured in their recent recordings of that day, Paul even playing them himself at times.

-Lyrically, the song fits Ringo’s persona perfectly, he always depicting the ‘sad and lonely’ type who is being mistreated somehow by his significant other.
+Lyrically, the song fits Ringo’s persona perfectly, depicting the "sad and lonely" type who is being mistreated somehow by his significant other.
 Except for the rockers “Boys" and "I Wanna Be Your Man," his vocal songs up to this point are of this nature.

 At least the next time he sings, he’ll be in a happy “Yellow Submarine!”

 US picture sleeve

 On February 15th, 1966, America got its first glimpse of “What Goes On?” as the b-side of Capitol’s first and only make-shift single of the year, pairing it with “Nowhere Man” as the a-side.
 While this a-side peaked at #3 on the Billboard pop chart, “What Goes On?” earned a placement on the chart as well, although it only made it up to #81.